 Tip #2: Take advantage of the leverage you have available.

 What do I mean by this?
 Set up a daily plan that includes a “work, then play” component.
-If you are home with the kids everyday, make sure that they take on some responsibilities each and every day, before they are free to begin play.
-While this may not happen on Christmas morning of course, there will be many other mornings where this can apply.
+If you are home with the kids every day, make sure that they take on some responsibilities every day, before they are free to begin play.
+While this may not happen on Christmas morning, of course, there will be many other mornings where this can apply.

-By work then play, I mean set up a simple daily plan where the kids are required to complete a few responsibilities, and perhaps read for a half hour before they can play.
-Simply don’t let the TV, the video games, or the toys come out before the work is done.
+By work than play, I mean set up a simple daily plan where the kids are required to complete a few responsibilities, and perhaps read for a half-hour before they can play.
+Simply don’t let the TV, video games, or toys come out before the work is done.

 Repeat this after lunch, with some type of more structured activity or responsibility before free time in the afternoon.

 After dinner, it’s a bit more of the same.
-Make life easier by having dinner, followed by bath, clean-up and then free (play) time before bedtime.
+Make life easier by having dinner, followed by a bath, clean-up, and then free (play) time before bedtime.

 See the pattern?
 Keep using your leverage.
-Get the little responsibilities done first, and then play time becomes the natural reward to taking care of business.
+Get the little responsibilities done first, and then playtime becomes the natural reward for taking care of business.
 This can make your life easier, and the sense of structure helps to keep children in an environment that feels predictable and comfortable.